How to Schedule Your Jobs Accurately Using Milestone Dates

 The most productive entrepreneurs and managers follow one simple yet effective rule: If it does not feature in the diary, it won’t happen.
 The same rule applies to all effective teams.
-However, instead of a diary, your business tool is a project schedule.
+However, your business tool is a project schedule instead of a diary.

-Notably, about $122 million is lost for every $1 billion put in projects due to lack of schedules and other poor management practices.
-Thus it is imperative that you understand scheduling and resources management basics to avert those levels of wastage in your projects.
+Notably, about $122 million is lost for every $1 billion put into projects due to a lack of schedules and poor management practices.
+Thus you must understand scheduling and resource management basics to avert those levels of wastage in your projects.

 At a glance: What is in a project schedule?

-As you may be thinking, a project schedule has more details than your ordinary weekly planner.
+As you may think, a project schedule has more details than your ordinary weekly planner.
 It is a sequence of tasks, milestone dates, and resources that aids in timely project completions.
 This document is created during the planning stage of a project and contains:

 • A project timeline showing start dates, end dates, and important milestones